fractalic/challenge2/README.md

 1. Search if the page contains the desired content.
 If it does, it stores
 	* The link identifying the page;
 	* The whole HTML content of the page, either to be used for later processing, or for caching purposes.
 2. Not revisit a page that has been visited before.
-This is achieved by storing the visited links in a **database**.
+This is achieved by storing the visited links in a **database**. (look below for instructions on how to setup you database server.)

 ##The Task: Harvesting Job Opennings
 Your task is write a **multithreaded** web crawler in Java *from the scratch* to **collect job offers** posted on the internet.